jacobrask/node-upnp-device/README.md

 `npm install upnp-device`

-You also need to install Redis, preferrably using your system package manager.
+In case you want to use the built in media server you also need to install Redis, preferrably using your system package manager.

 # Documentation